andycroll/andycroll.com/_posts/2020/2020-02-02-calculate-a-mean-average-from-a-ruby-array.md

 The `#sum` method was added to `Array` in Ruby 2.4, which is why you might see alternative implementations in other places on the Internet.

-In order to see the speed of the different implementations we can use the `benchmark-ips` gem, which compares the performance of different bits of code.
+In order to compare the performance of the different implementations we can use the `benchmark-ips` gem.

 ```ruby
 require "benchmark/ips"